sarir11/finance/content/publication/example/index.md

 publication: Job Market Paper
 #publication_short: WP

-abstract: "I find strong empirical evidence that the correlation between firms bond and equity returns increases significantly when the distribution of firms in the economy becomes more granular than atomistic.
-Data supports the hypothesis that this arises from granularity being a priced factor in the cross-sections of both equity and bond returns.
-I show granularity commands a negative price of risk in the cross-section of corporate bond returns.
-I also verify that the expected return on a long-short strategy formed on granularity-sorted portfolios is significant and positive regardless of the credit-ratings of bonds."
+abstract: "I provide ample empirical evidence that investors care about innovations to granularity, the heavy tail of firms’ size distribution.
+I adapt and extend the definition of an existing granularity measure, and show that innovations to granularity are negatively related to the cross-section of corporate bond and equity returns.
+I also verify that the alpha from a long-short strategy formed on granularity-sorted portfolios is economically significant after controlling for established risk factors in the cross section of corporate bond and equity returns.
+I further document that the correlation between firms bond and equity returns is 50% higher when the economy becomes more granular than atomistic.
+Data supports the hypothesis that this arises from granularity being a priced factor in the cross-sections of both equity and corporate bond returns."

 # Summary.
 An optional shortened abstract.
 summary: "There is sand in the gears!"